Pest Management - Plant Protection

 College of Agricultural and Life Sciences

 The crop science departments and the supporting disciplines of entomology-nematology, plant sciences, plant pathology and forest resources and conservation offer the following general and cross-department courses in pest management.
-(See Agricultural Operations Management for AOM 3333, Pesticide Application, and Agricultural General for AGG 5505, Plant Protection in Tropical Ecosystems.)
+(Refer to Agricultural Operations Management for AOM 3333 Pesticide Application and Agricultural General for AGG 5505 Plant Protection in Tropical Ecosystems.)

 Fundamentals of Pest Management

 Principles of the philosophy that treats the subject of controlling plant pests through integrated systems of management.

 Landscape IPM: Ornamentals and Turf